No affiliation with Apple Inc., owner of Siri technology

 View / Download

-Click here to view the sample on SlideShare.
+Click here to view the chapter on SlideShare.
 (SlideShare was acquired by LinkedIn for $119M in May 2012.)

 Important: SlideShare's conversion of the sample from a PDF file to an HTML5 file did not preserve all hyperlinks.

 Click here to view/download an intact PDF of the sample.

 Users of Google Chrome: As you may know, Chrome's default PDF viewer doesn't provide the option of opening a hyperlink in a new browser tab.
 This feature is available from a free PDF viewer that you can download from the Chrome Web Store.

 Receive email alerts related to FR

 Page 177 of each PDF provides a link to an email list that you can join.